 - Hazel S, Mortensen K. The classroom moral compass - participation, engagement and transgression in classroom interaction.
 Classroom Discourse 2017, 8(3), 214-234.

 - Mortensen K, Hazel S. Navigating the moral maze - order and transgression in language classroom participation.
 In: Schwab, G; Hoffmann, S; Schön, A, ed.
 Interaktion im Fremdsprachenunterricht.
 Beiträge aus der empirischen Forschung.
 Münster: LIT Verlag, 2017, pp.113-132.

 - Hazel S. Identities at odds : embedded and implicit language policing in the internationalized workplace.
 In: Ledgaard, HJ; Jenks, CJ, ed.
 Language and Intercultural Communication in the Workplace: Critical approaches to theory and practice.
 Routledge, 2017.

 - Hazel S, Mortensen K. Designedly Incomplete Objects - materially constituted elicitation tools in language classroom interaction.
 In: Day, D; Nevile, M, ed.
 Objects, Bodies and Professional Practice.
 Clevedon, England: Multilingual Matters, 2017.
 Submitted.

-- Hazel S. Doing notes - a practice for coordinating ideas development in theatre settings.
-Day, D. (ed.)
+- Hazel S. Doing notes – coordinating collaborative ideas development using inscribed objects.
+Day, D. & Mortensen, K. (eds.)
 Special Issue: Inscribed Objects in Professional Interaction.
-Applied Linguistics and Professional Practice 2017.
+Applied Linguistics and Professional Practice 2018.
 Submitted.